 Pennsaid, Flector Patch, Diclozor, Solaraze, ... +3 more

 Related treatment guides

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use Voltaren Gel only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use Voltaren Arthritis Pain gel only for the indication prescribed.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 Copyright 1996-2023 Cerner Multum, Inc. Version: 12.01.